 New York's legal system lays out the state's sentencing guidelines for white-collar crime penalties in Articles 70 and 80.
 Again, however, fines and prison time may vary, depending on the circumstances of the particular case.
 Each crime is assigned a specific Class, and each Class is associated with a specific maximum penalty.

-Take a look at the following penalties:
+Take a look at the following penalties for white-collar crimes:

 - Class C felonies can result in 20 years behind bars and (or) a fine up to $5,000.